 In general, registered pension schemes receive favourable (ie neutral) tax treatment.
 The Finance Act 2004 introduced the concept of registered pension schemes1, to which particular tax provisions apply, and most occupational pension schemes in the United Kingdom2 have become registered schemes.
 Tax relief is given to employees on their contributions to a registered scheme3; employers' contributions are not taxable as income of the employees and employers receive relief in respect of them against income or corporation tax4; while gains from the funds invested are largely exempt from tax5.
-Pension income, when received, is, however, normally chargeable to income tax6.
+Pension income, when

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.